On boundedness and moduli spaces of K-stable Calabi-Yau fibrations over curves: Introduction

 \subsection{Adiabatic K-stability and moduli}

 Adiabatic K-stability was introduced by the second author \cite{fibst} and it was inspired by the works of Fine \cite{Fine}, \cite{Fine2} and Dervan-Sektnan \cite{DS1}, \cite{DS2} on the existence problem of cscK metrics of fibrations.
-The uniform adiabatic K-stability (\cite[Definition 2.6]{Hat}) is closely related to the GIT-stability of rational Weierstrass fibrations and Halphen pencils (cf.~\cite[\S5]{Hat}, \cite[Remark 4.3]{hz}).
-It is known by \cite{Hat} that elliptic surfaces treated by Seiler are uniformly adiabatically K-stable, and the result in \cite{Hat} (cf.~Definition \ref{unifdef}) gave a useful characterization of the uniform adiabatic K-stability for klt-trivial fibrations over curves.
+Frankly speaking, uniform adiabatic K-stability (\cite[Definition 2.6]{Hat}) is designed to be ``uniform" K-stability of fiber spaces when their polarizations are very close to ample line bundles on the base spaces.
+Such K-stability and cscK metrics on fiber spaces when their polarizations are very close to ample line bundles on the base are studied in \cite{Fine}, \cite{Fine2}, \cite{DS1}, \cite{DS2}.
+On the other hand, Dervan--Ross \cite{DR2} points out there is a relationship between adiabatic K-stability and ``K-stability" of the base.
+More precisely, they show that adiabatic K-semistability implies twisted K-semistability of the base.
+Recently, by replacing log twisted K-stability with twisted K-stability, the second author \cite{Hat} showed for klt--trivial fibrations over curves that uniform adiabatic K-stability are equivalent to log-twisted K-stability of the base.
+Moreover, he showed the existence of cscK metrics corresponding to the uniform adiabatic K-stability for klt--trivial fibrations over curves.
+By using this criterion, the uniform adiabatic K-stability of elliptic surfaces is closely related to the GIT-stability of rational Weierstrass fibrations and Halphen pencils (cf.~\cite[\S5]{Hat}, \cite[Remark 4.3]{hz}).
+Moreover, elliptic surfaces treated by Seiler are uniformly adiabatically K-stable, and the result in \cite{Hat} (cf.~Definition \ref{unifdef}) gave a useful characterization of the uniform adiabatic K-stability for klt-trivial fibrations over curves.
 Quite recently, (\ref{intro-(4)}) was also proved by the second author \cite{CM} over $\mathbb{C}$, thus we may expect a variant of Conjecture \ref{conj--K-moduli} for the uniform adiabatic K-stability in an appropriate formulation.

-The main purpose of this paper is to construct a coarse moduli parametrizing uniformly adiabatically K-stable klt-trivial fibrations over curves as a separated algebraic space of finite type.
-To state our results, we prepare some notations.
+The main purpose of this paper is to prove the following result. \begin{thm} There exists a moduli space parametrizing uniformly adiabatically K-stable klt-trivial fibrations over curves as a separated algebraic space of finite type. \end{thm} To state the result more precisely, we prepare some notations.
 Let $d$ be a positive integer, $v$ a positive rational number, and $u$ a rational number.
 We set